jailbirt/theeye-docs/workflow/README.md

 # Workflow Documentation

-Workflow connects your tasks together to automate things.
+Workflow connects your tasks together to automate complex or dependent processes.

-### Workflow Creation
+## Workflow Creation

 Create a new workflow from the dashboard by clicking the "+" button: